Dustyroom/flat-kit-doc/index.md

 Use this shader if you work with transparency in Built-In RP.
 In URP you are good to go with the _Stylized Surface_ shader instead of this one.
 It will spare a few cycles from your CPU.

 ## 3.3.
 ‘Stylized Surface with Outline’ Shader

+**NOTE:** _Stylized Surface with Outline_ shader has been deprecated in Universal RP version of Flat Kit: the outline functionality has been moved to the _Stylized Surface_ shader. _Stylized Surface with Outline_ remains available and working for the sake of compatibility with existing projects, but it is advised to use _Stylized Surface_ for the new projects instead. _Stylized Surface with Outline_ has not been deprecated in Built-In LTS version of Flat Kit.
+{: .notice--warning}

 _Stylized Surface with Outline_ shader, being the same as the regular _Stylized Surface_ shader in a nutshell, has an additional option of... outlines. [_Stylized Surface_ info is here](index.md#31-stylized-surface-shader).